capactio/capact/docs/investigation/workflow-rendering/README.md

 ## Overview

-This proof of concept shows a way to render an Argo workflow from a Voltron Action CR.
+This proof of concept shows a way to render an Argo workflow from a Capact Action CR.
 It supports conditional execution, based on provided TypeInstances and allows us to reference other Interfaces.

 ```
 .